Epihunter Classroom - Making Silent Epileptic Seizures Visible

 Epihunter Classroom is currently live on Indiegogo and can be backed with a pre-order or a contribution starting from $35.
 Visit igg.me/at/epihunter-classroom.

-*News Release by Mark Winters: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Mark Winters.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.